amillb/syllabus_diversity/README.md

 > Agyeman, Julian; Bullard, Robert; Evans, Bob** 2003.
 Just Sustainabilities: Development in an Unequal World.
 Cambridge, MA: MIT Press.

-Everything after the ** is ingored
+Everything after the ** is ignored

 ## Option 2
 `template2.csv` has one row for each author.
 The `readingid` column is an identifier for each reading.
 This allows multi-authored publications to be weighted appropriately.
 The (optional) `courseid` column enables you to compare different courses.
 If you just have one course, you can omit this.
 The `author` column is the author's name in (lastname, firstname) format.
 For example: